 - The chapter advisor shall be the main liaison between the local chapter and the national organization.
 This advisor is responsible for submitting all membership lists and associated fees along with any other information requested by the Rho Kappa Advisory Council.

 - The chapter advisor shall appoint a faculty selection committee assembled at the high school in which the chapter resides to select new members.
 The selection committee shall consist of the chapter advisor and other faculty members within the school.
 Membership is based upon academic achievement in courses within the field of social studies as well as overall academic GPA.

 - The chapter advisor shall be a consider a Rho Kappa honorary member.

 Step 2.
 Complete a New Charter Application

-Once the decision is made to start a chapter, the sponsor must submit a charter application, $150 charter fee, and charter application to officially secure his/her charter.
-It takes approximately 30 days for the application to be processed.
-A formal charter is sent to the attention of the chapter sponsor to the school address.
+Once the decision is made to start a chapter, the advisor must submit a $150 charter fee and a charter application to officially secure his/her charter.
+It takes approximately 7-10 days for the application to be processed.
+A formal charter is sent to the attention of the chapter advisor at the school address.

 Criteria for Active Chapters